Last Updated on

 Ottawa is the capital city of Canada belonging to the province of Ontario.
 It is located next to the Ottawa River at the southern part of the province.
 The city was officially incorporated in the year 1855 and has since been the technological and political capital of Canada.
 In 2001, annexations and expansion of its original boundaries increased the total land area of Ottawa.
 As the most educated city in Canada, there are several museums and cultural institutions that draw tourists to travel to Ottawa year in and year out.
 It also features a UNESCO World Heritage Site and has a high standard of living (in fact, it has one of the lowest unemployment rates in the world).

 When you travel to Ottawa, you will find that the city is surrounded by rivers.
-In fact, it acts as a confluence for three major river systems in the province of Ontario: Ottawa River, Rideau River and the Gatineau River.
-These rivers therefore provide a cultural and economic importance to the city of Ottawa.
+In fact, it acts as a confluence for three major river systems in the province of Ontario: Ottawa River, Rideau River, and the Gatineau River.
+These rivers provide cultural and economic importance to the city of Ottawa.
 Indeed, they serve an important role in supporting the lumber, logging, commercial, military and recreational industries in Canada’s capital city.

 The Rideau Canal is a UNESCO World Heritage Site in Ottawa, Canada.
 It is one of the most visited attractions by tourists who travel to Ottawa.
 This canal system was opened in 1832 and stretches up to 202 kilometers.
-It is located near the Parliament Hill and serves to connect the Saint Lawrence River and to the Ottawa River.
+It is located near Parliament Hill and serves to connect the Saint Lawrence River and to the Ottawa River.

 When to Go